oneapi-src/level-zero-spec/core/PROG.md

     xe_fence_handle_t hFence;
     xeCommandQueueCreateFence(hCommandQueue, &fenceDesc, &hFence);

-    // Enqueue a signal of the fence into the command queue xeCommandQueueEnqueueCommandLists(hCommandQueue, 1, &hCommandList, hFence);
+    // Execute a command list with a signal of the fence xeCommandQueueExecuteCommandLists(hCommandQueue, 1, &hCommandList, hFence);

     // Wait for fence to be signaled xeFenceHostSynchronize(hFence, MAX_UINT32);